drostron/slamdata-docs/source/users-guide.rst

 As you can see, it is easy to quickly import JSON data into SlamData.
 Other formats, such as CSV, can also be quickly imported.

-The user may wish to index the newly imported patients data set.
+You may wish to index the newly imported patients data set.
 If using MongoDB refer to
 `this section <developers-guide.html#indexing-your-database>`__ of the Developer's Guide to increase search and query performance.